On the Turn

 Unfortunately, the album was delayed release by over a year and never sold in great enough quantities to satisfy the record label, reaching number 64 in the UK Albums Chart.
 Unlike their debut album, it never saw release in the States, despite being recorded there.
 Kerbdog were dropped by Mercury and their back catalog was deleted shortly thereafter.
 The band split in March 1998, with Battle and Butler regrouping to form Wilt later that year.

 The album was originally released on LP, CD and cassette.
 It was re-released on CD in September 2012 on East World Records UK.
-On January 3 in 2022 it was released on Spotify.
+On January 3, 2022, it was released on Spotify.

 "On The Turn" was finally re-released on yellow vinyl in November 2020 on Hassle Records and added to online streaming services like YouTube Music in early January 2022.
 There was also a clear vinyl edition, limited to 300 hand-numbered copies.